justeattakeaway/fozzie-components/packages/components/molecules/f-user-message/README.md

      component can be called without locale property, otherwise it accepts it in format like 'en-GB'

+     `isFlush` - When the component needs to sit flush with the content around it (default: true)

 ## Development
 It is recommended to run the following commands at the root of the monorepo in order to install dependencies and allow you to view components in isolation via Storybook.